Build Free Joomla! Templates

 3. Editing of basic CSS of the template, colors and fonts selection

-Click on the „Global CSS Styles“ tab.
+Click on the „Custom CSS“ tab.
 Here you can add various fonts and their versions (Light, Extra Light, Medium, Bold etc.) that you want to use for selected template for example for headlines etc.

 We recommend you to keep the number of fonts low.
 You can choose from standard fonts and Google web fonts.
 There are over 850 fonts to choose from.
 Selected fonts can be applied to any item of the Joomla! template.